schmich/instascan/README.md

 ### `scanner.start(camera)`

 - Start scanning using `camera` as the source.
+Returns promise.
 - `camera`: Instance of `Instascan.Camera` from `Instascan.Camera.getCameras`.
+- Continuation: `function ()`, called when camera is active and scanning has started.

 ### `scanner.stop()`

 - Stop scanning.
-This releases the camera as well.
+This stops the camera as well.

 ### `scanner.addListener('scan', callback)`